-Homebuyers would not be eligible for the FHS as the property purchase price exceeds the price ceiling within the Kildare local authority area.
-However, they could look to apply for a property in Kildare at a lower purchase price that would be within the local authority area price ceiling.
+Homebuyers would not be eligible for the FHS as the property purchase price exceeds the price ceiling within the local authority area price ceiling.
+However, they could look to apply for a property in this area at a lower purchase price that would be within the local authority area price ceiling.